core-wg/oscore/draft-ietf-core-object-security.md

 {: #oscoap-ex title="Sketch of OSCOAP"}
 {: artwork-align="center"}

-OSCOAP provides protection of CoAP payload, certain options, and header fields, as well as a secure binding between CoAP request and response messages, and freshness of requests and responses.
-It may be used in extremely constrained settings, where DTLS cannot be supported.
+OSCOAP provides protection of CoAP payload, certain options, and header fields, as well as a secure binding between CoAP request and response messages.
+OSCOAP provides replay protection, but like DTLS, OSCOAP only provides relative freshness in the sense that the sequence numbers allows a recipient to determine the relative order of messages.
+For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.mattsson-core-coap-actuators}}.

+OSCOAP may be used in extremely constrained settings, where DTLS cannot be supported.
 Alternatively, OSCOAP can be combined with DTLS, thereby enabling end-to-end security of CoAP payload, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
 Examples of the use of OSCOAP are given in {{appendix-d}}.

 The message protection provided by OSCOAP can alternatively be applied only to the payload of individual messages.
 We call this object security of content (OSCON) and it is defined in {{mode-payl}}.